Alarm Grows In France Over Anti-Semitic Violence

 Many young people of North African origin now look to religion to construct their identity, says Amellal.
 And they should be able to discover Islam in a positive and peaceful way, he emphasizes.

 But instead, religion — especially Islam — is seen in France as something that should be forbidden in the public space.
-France passed a law in 1905 separating what many saw as the heavy hand of the Catholic Church from the workings of the government.
+France passed a law in 1905 separating what many saw as the heavy hand of the Roman Catholic Church from the workings of the government.
 Today the separation of church and state includes all religions.

 "The state and public schools have left a terrible void," he says.
 "A void that is filled by extremists offering a deformed teaching of Islam."

-Amellal was heartened by a recent speech President Macron gave to Catholic bishops after meeting with Jewish and Muslim leaders.
+Amellal was heartened by a recent speech Macron gave to Catholic bishops after meeting with Jewish and Muslim leaders.
 Macron hinted at being more open toward religious culture in public life and said the French republic is secular, but French society needs spirituality.

-Fredj of the Shoah Memorial says everyone has to be able to find their place within the French Republic.
+Fredj of the Shoah Memorial says all people have to be able to find their place within the French republic.

 "Secularism is very much a part of the French Jewish identity," he says.
 "Ever since the 18th century, when Jews were recognized as full citizens in France, we have embraced secularism.
 It's a way to live peacefully together."